 The benefits of the second method are three-fold: (1) It reduces the pressure on shared memory usage.
-In 3D decomposition, each block maintains a small block of size $(x+2 \times halo \ i) \times (y+2 \times halo \ j) \times (z+2 \times halo \ k)$ in shared memory.
-The 2.5D method only needs a blocks size of $(x+2\times halo_i)\times (y+2\times halo_j)\times (1+2\times halo_k)$.
+In 3D decomposition, each block maintains a small block of size $(x + 2 \times halo_i) \times (y + 2 \times halo_i)$ $halo_j) \times (z + 2 \times halo_k)$ in shared memory.
+The 2.5D method only needs a blocks size of $(x + 2 \times halo_i) \times (y + 2 \times halo_j) \times (y$ $(1 + 2 \times halo_k)$.
 While sweeping through the z-axis, the planes can be shifted and reused as the work on z-axis is progressed.
-If the stencil does not have corner accesses, such as 7-point and 13-point stencils, we can further reduce the sharedmemory usage to $(x + 2 \times halo_i) \times (y + 2 \times halo_j)$ while keeping the other parameters in registers.
+If the stencil does not have corner accesses, such as 7-point and 13point stencils, we can further reduce the shared-memory usage to $(x + 2 \times halo_i) \times (y + 2 \times halo_j)$ while keeping the other parameters in registers.
 (2) The 3D decomposition method consumes more memory bandwidth on the Z axis because halo regions on Z are loaded twice on different blocks along the Z axis.
 (3) The 2.5D decomposition method tends to allocate more stencil points per thread (Z points per thread instead of z points).
 This is an optimization technique also known as thread fusion.
 For a large enough problem size, i.e., $(X \times Y)$ generates enough threads, this helps to amortize other overheads, such as initial setup code in the kernel.

-In our design, we adopt the block partition strategy in the 2.5D blocking method, i.e., stencil space is partitioned into columns, each of which is assigned to a CUDA block (Figure 3(a)).
-The cross section of each column, shown in Figure 3(b), is of size $BlockSize.x \times BlockSize.y$.
-In the CUDA kernel, stencil points are processed along the Z axis.
-We further unroll over both X and Y dimensions to use $BlockDim.x \times BlockDim.y$ threads per kernel block (see Figure 3(c)).
-We ensure BlockSize.x/y are divisible by BlockDim.x/y.
-Previous work only exploits the unrolling factor at most over the Y dimension.
-Our experiments illustrate that unrolling over both dimensions can be beneficial (see Section 4).
+In our design, we adopt the block partition strategy in the 2.5D blocking method, i.e., stencil space is partitioned into columns (Figure 4(a)).
+The cross section of each column is of size $(BlockSize.x \times BlockSize.y)$, see Figure 4(b).
+We further unroll over both X and Y dimensions to use $(BlockDim.x \times BlockDim.y)$ threads per kernel block (see Figure 4(c)).
+Previous work only exploits the unrolling factor at most over the Y dimensions sion.
+Our experiments illustrate that unrolling over both dimensions can be beneficial (see Section 5).

-Fig. 3.
-Stencil space decomposed over X & Y; process one column per thread block; thread code is unrolled.
+Figure 4: Stencil space decomposed over X & Y; process one column per thread block; thread code is unrolled.

-Our code generator is based on two kernel templates, depending on whether the stencil has corner accesses (Fig. 13(a) in the Appendix document) or not (Fig. 13(b) in the Appendix document), where $halo_k = 1$ is assumed in these figures.
+Our code generator is based on two kernel templates, depending on whether the stencil has corner accesses (Fig. 5(a)) or not (Fig. 5(b)), where $halo_k=1$ is assumed in these figures.
 Their most distinct difference is how the shared memory is used.
 For stencils with corner accesses, all input stencils are first stored in shared memory to calculate the output stencils.
 The corner-free stencils can be treated as a special case where a plane of stencils does not share inputs other than the points on the same plane.
 Therefore, only the middle plane is stored in shared memory in this case - all other inputs along the Z axis are stored in register files.
-This approach, tailored to cornerfree stencils, reduces the shared memory footprint.
-For later GPUs where register access time is less than shared memory, it also speeds up the stencil calculation.
+This approach, tailored to corner-free stencils, not only reduces the shared memory pressure but also speeds up the stencil calculation due to the performance advantage of using registers over shared memory.